 Were the procurement procedures followed consistent with Sections I, II and III of the Procurement Regulations.

-Did the contract specify the application of the World Bank’s Anti-Corruption Guidelines and Sanctions Framework?
+Did the contract specify the application of the World Bank’s Anti-Corruption Guidelines and Sanctions Framework and to the extent applicable, the AIIB’s Policy on Prohibited Practices?
 If not, has the supplier/consultants/contractor signed the Letter of Acceptance of the World Bank’s Anti-Corruption Guidelines and Sanctions Framework (Contractors, Suppliers or Consultants).

 Was the payment made consistent with the conditions of the contract.